 5.5 Finalising the Budget

-5.51 Once the different options and scenarios have been considered, a draft budget should be prepared by the Business Manager for approval by the Headteacher, the Finance & Premises Committee and the Governing Body.
+5.51 Once the different options and scenarios have been considered, a draft budget should be prepared by the Business Manager for approval by the Headteacher, the Resources Committee and the Governing Body.
 The budget should be communicated to all staff with responsibility for budget headings so that everyone is aware of the overall budgetary constraints.

 5.52 The budget must be approved by the Governing Body.
 Once approved, the budget should be promptly loaded on the academy’s financial accounting system and “fixed” as at the approval date.
 Any subsequent changes to the budget virements, including changes to funding) should be in accordance with Section 2.3